Koppetisrilakshmi/project5/README.md

 # ✨ Festivity ✨

-This is a web based application developed for health related based website in india
+This is a web based application developed for Festivity related based website in india

-### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+### This web based festivity application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 **Project Link** -https://red-mud-061dd2d00.2.azurestaticapps.net/